SMTP transport

 General options

-Hostnames for the **host** field are resolved using `dns.resolve()`.
-If you are using a non-resolvable hostname (eg. something listed in */etc/hosts* or you are using different resolver for you Node apps) then provide the IP address of the SMTP server as **host** and for the actual hostname user **tls.servername** parameter.
-This way not hostname resolving is attempted but TLS validation still works.
+Hostnames for the host field are resolved using dns.resolve().
+If you are using a non-resolvable hostname (eg. something listed in /etc/hosts or you are using different resolver for your Node apps), then provide the IP address of the SMTP server as host and use the actual hostname in the tls.servername parameter.
+This way, no hostname resolving is attempted, but TLS validation still works.

 TLS options